GuanceCloud/guance-docs/docs/en/application-performance-monitoring/explorer.md

 === "Associated Logs"

-    In the trace details page, you can view the logs associated with the current trace (associated field: `trace_id`) through **Logs**.
-You can perform keyword search and multi-label filtering on the logs.
-The log content is displayed by default according to the **maximum display rows** and **display columns** settings of the log explorer.
-You can customize the display columns.
+    You can view the logs associated with the current trace (associated field: `trace_id`) through **Logs**.
 If you need to view more detailed log content, you can click on the log content to jump to the log details page, or click the jump button to open on the log page.

     ![](img/3.apm_7.png)

     If you are an administrator or above, you can customize the associated fields.
-Click the settings button on the right side of the associated field, select the fields you need to associate in the pop-up dialog box, support manual input, drag and drop order and other operations, confirm to complete the configuration.
+Click the column button and select the fields you need to associate.

     ???+ warning

         The associated log custom field and service list association analysis configuration custom field affect each other.
 If a custom field is configured in the service list, it will be synchronized here.

-        > For more details, please refer to [Service List Association Analysis](service-catalog.md#analysis).
+        > For more details, see [Service List Association](service-catalog.md#analysis).

     ![](img/3.apm_8.png)

 === "Code Hotspots"

     After the application is using the ddtrace collector to turn on APM traces and Profile performance tracking data collection at the same time, Guance provides Span level associated viewing analysis.
-On the trace details page, you can click on **Code Hotspots** under the flame graph to view the code hotspots associated with the current trace, including execution time consumption, methods, and execution time proportion.
+On the trace details page, you can click on **Code Hotspots** under the flame graph to view the code hotspots associated with the current trace, including execution time consumption, methods, and execution time(%).

     ![](img/9.apm_explorer_11.png)